isc-projects/kea/doc/guide/agent.rst

 ``http://10.20.30.40:8080/``.
 If these parameters are not specified, the default URL is http://127.0.0.1:8000/

-As mentioned in `Overview <#agent-overview>`__, the CA can forward received commands to the Kea servers for processing.
+As mentioned in :ref:`Overview <agent-overview>`, the CA can forward received commands to the Kea servers for processing.
 For example, ``config-get`` is sent to retrieve the configuration of one of the Kea services.
-When the CA receives this command, including a ``service`` parameter indicating that the client desires to retrieve the configuration of the DHCPv4 server, the CA forwards this command to that server and passes the received response back to the client.
-More about the ``service`` parameter and the general structure of commands can be found in `??? <#ctrl-channel>`__.
+When the CA receives this command, including a ``service`` parameter indicating that the client wishes to retrieve the configuration of the DHCPv4 server, the CA forwards the command to that server and passes the received response back to the client.
+More about the ``service`` parameter and the general structure of commands can be found in :ref:`Management API <ctrl-channel>`.

 The CA uses UNIX domain sockets to forward control commands and receive responses from other Kea services.
 The ``dhcp4``, ``dhcp6``, and ``d2``